OGRECave/ogre-next-deps/README.md

 When compilation was successful and the install target was built, you should find a new directory 'ogredeps' in your build path.
 This contains the final include and lib files needed.
-Copy it to your Ogre source or build directory, then rerun CMake for your Ogre build.
+Copy it to your Ogre source directory, rename it to Dependencies (or iOSDependencies or AndroidDependencies for those platforms) then rerun CMake for your Ogre build.
 It should pick up the dependencies automatically.

+Check the [manual](https://ogrecave.github.io/ogre-next/api/2.3/_setting_up_ogre.html) for more information.